hicommonwealth/edgeware-node/README.md

 To run a chain locally for development purposes: `./target/release/edgeware --chain=local --alice --validator`

+To allow apps in your browser to connect, as well as anyone else on your local network, add the `--rpc_cors=all` flag.

 To force your local to create new blocks, even if offline, add the `--force-authoring` flag.

 ### Adding A Module